spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-vagrant/installing-spryker-with-devvm-version-4.1.0.md

 ---
 title: Installing Spryker with DevVM version 4.1.0
-description: This article provides step-by-step instructions on the B2B or B2C Demo Shop installation on Mac OS, Linux, and Windows with Development Virtual Machine version 4.1.0.
+description: This article provides step-by-step instructions on the B2B or B2C Demo Shop installation on macOS, Linux, and Windows with Development Virtual Machine version 4.1.0.
 last_updated: Dec 10, 2021
 template: howto-guide-template
 ---

-The 4.1.0 version of the Development Virtual Machine (DevVM) was released due to Virtualbox and Vagrant updates, as the old DevVM version had issues with the old DevVM boxes and Vagrant configs.
+The 4.1.0 version of the Development Virtual Machine (DevVM) was released due to VirtualBox and Vagrant updates, as the old DevVM version had issues with the old DevVM boxes and Vagrant configs.

-The release of the DevVM version 4.1.o also includes fixes for:
+The release of the DevVM version 4.1.0 also includes fixes for:

-- Virtualbox and Vagrant release 6.1.26
+- VirtualBox and Vagrant release 6.1.26
-- New Virtualbox and Vagrant releases 6.1.26+
+- New VirtualBox and Vagrant releases 6.1.26+
 - Configuration of the network connections

-To install the Demo Shop for [B2B](/docs/scos/user/intro-to-spryker/b2b-suite.html) or [B2C](/docs/scos/user/intro-to-spryker/b2c-suite.html) implementations on MacOs, Linux or Windows, with DevVM version 4.1.0, follow the steps below.
+To install the Demo Shop for [B2B](/docs/scos/user/intro-to-spryker/b2b-suite.html) or [B2C](/docs/scos/user/intro-to-spryker/b2c-suite.html) implementations on macOs, Linux or Windows, with DevVM version 4.1.0, follow the instructions below.

 ## System requirements